Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Sensitivity analysis

 \begin{theorem} \textup{\textbf{(Inference)}}\\ Let $[ \psi^-, \psi^+]$ be as in Theorem \ref{theorem:sharpness}, and let $\textup{CI}(\alpha)$ be as in (\ref{ci}).
 Suppose Conditions \ref{condition:ipw_conditions}, \ref{condition:density}, and \ref{condition:quantile_estimates}.\ref{linear} are satisfied, and also that the nominal propensity score is estimated by a regular parametric model (e.g. logistic regression).
 Then we have

 for any $\alpha \in (0, 1)$. \end{theorem}

-The inferential guarantee (\ref{eq:InferentialGuarantee}) is stronger than some analysts may require.
-The confidence interval $\textup{CI}(\alpha)$ covers the entire partially identified set $[\psi^-, \psi^+]$ with probability asymptotically at least $1 - \alpha$.
-However, if one believes that the sensitivity assumption is actually correct, then the coverage of the true causal estimand will typically exceed $1 - \alpha$.
-Refined bounds intended only to capture $\psi_0$ could be constructed using an approach similar to the one from Imbens and Manski \cite{imbens_manski_2004}.

-Although we do not have theoretical support for the confidence interval $\text{CI}(\alpha)$ when quantiles are estimated by a nonlinear model, we find that approach performs reasonably well in the simulations of Section \ref{section:numerical_examples}.
+We have found that these confidence intervals can under-cover the identified set in finite samples when the quantiles are correctly specified.
+In our simulations, the use of cross-fit conditional quantile estimates largely resolves the issue with minimal effect on point estimates, so we advocate for the use of such estimators in practice.
+Although we do not have theoretical support for the confidence interval $\text{CI}(\alpha)$ when quantiles are estimated by a nonlinear model, we find that approach performs reasonably well in the simulations of Section \ref{section:numerical_examples} as long as cross-fit quantiles are used.